 \subsubsection{Conflicts during propagation}

 In some situations, it is impossible to propagate the tiling.
-E.g. when a loop over some axis would need to be inserted in the {\em scope} of an existing loop over the same axis, which we forbid as nested loops along the same axis cannot be mapped to meshes, or when multiple (partial) TMR matches are found --- a situation that we refer to as a {\em conflict}.
+For example, when a loop over an axis needs to be inserted in the {\em scope} of an existing loop over the same axis, which we forbid because nested loops along the same axis cannot be mapped to meshes, or when multiple (partial) TMR matches are found, a situation that we refer to as a {\em conflict}.
 Consider:

 Here, the operands of the \opmatmul defining \inlc{\%x1} are tiled in a way that matches two TMR entries: $(\shorttileaction{0},\bot) \hookrightarrow \shorttileaction{0}$ and $(\bot,\shorttileaction{1}) \hookrightarrow \shorttileaction{1}$.